-Top Tip: If you feel like eating in your St Barts Villa, then Eddy’s to Go where you can get a great takeaway is a great option
+Top Tip: If you feel like eating in your St Barts Villas, then Eddy’s to Go where you can get a great takeaway is a great option

 Bonito is not only one of the best restaurants in St Barths it is also one of my firm favourites and one I will visit every time I am in St Barts.
 It is located in an elevated position overlooking Gustavia Harbor, and consequently, the views of Gustavia are sublime.
 But the food is even more sublime.
 Bonito is overseen by well know executive chef Laurent Cantineauz, and the food is a wonderful fusion of French and South American.